The Real Cost of Laser Hair Removal: A Price Guide

 After completing your initial series of treatments, you can expect a dramatic and lasting reduction in hair.
 Many people enjoy smooth, hair-free skin for years.
 However, it’s best to think of laser hair removal as permanent hair reduction, not total removal.
 Hormonal shifts or stubborn dormant follicles can sometimes cause a few fine hairs to appear over time.
 For this reason, many clients find it helpful to plan for occasional touch-up sessions.
 A quick maintenance visit once every six to twelve months is often all it takes to keep your skin perfectly smooth.
 It’s a small step that protects your investment and ensures your results continue to look their best for years to come.

-Will Insurance Cover Laser Hair Removal?
+Will My Insurance Cover Laser Hair Removal?

 This is one of the first questions people ask when considering laser hair removal, and it’s a practical one.
 The straightforward answer is that insurance almost never covers the cost.
 Health insurance plans are designed to pay for medically necessary treatments, and they place laser hair removal firmly in the cosmetic category.